Sandroyd Prep School

 Choose from orchestra, choir, string band, swing band, rock band, brass band, plus one-to-one music lessons with peripatetic teachers (many of which will take place in the theatre itself).
 On the drama front there are LAMDA exams on offer all the way up to Grade 5, plus school plays, the Year 6 musical and the opportunity to take part in the S Factor talent show.

-New last year was a fabulous dance studio, which launched with a bang with a remarkable dance show.
-To accompany this an impressive new Performing Arts team has been installed, with a new Head of Academic Music, a Head of Drama, Head of Dance, Head of Instrumental Music, and even a Performing Arts Line Manager.
+New in 2018 was a fabulous dance studio, which launched with a bang with a remarkable dance show.
+To accompany this is an impressive Performing Arts team, including a Head of Academic Music, Head of Drama, Head of Dance, Head of Instrumental Music, and even a Performing Arts Line Manager.

 Boarding at Sandroyd is the very backbone of school life, and the Boarding House has had a pretty cool makeover, looking way smarter than my own children’s bedrooms (*the shame*).
 The rooms are spacious and neat while still seriously homely and cosy.